serverless/enterprise/docs/secrets.md

 # Secrets

 Serverless Framework Enterprise Secrets is a new feature which helps you secure your services by securely storing secrets used by your Serverless Framework services.
 The [Serverless Framework Enterprise Dashboard](https://dashboard.serverless.com/) provides an interface to store and encrypt secrets and manage access to those secrets from your services.
-The Serverless Framework Enterprise Plugin loads the secrets when the service is deployed.
+The Serverless Framework loads the secrets when the service is deployed.

-## Minimum Version and Enterprise Plugin Requirements
+## Minimum Version Requirements

-In order to enable Serverless Deployment Profiles for a particular Service you must deploy or redeploy that Service using Serverless Framework open-source CLI with the Enterprise Plugin version 0.6.0 or later.
+In order to enable Serverless Deployment Profiles for a particular Service you must deploy or redeploy that Service using Serverless Framework version 1.43.0 or later.
-## Installing

-That’s it!
-Secrets are enabled by default in the Enterprise plugin.

 ## Creating a new Secret

 Create a new secret by navigating to **profiles** in the [Serverless Framework Enterprise Dashboard](https://dashboard.serverless.com).

 1. Navigate into the profile you would like to use for the Secret.